-Open Invention Network promotes Linux and open source software.
-Following are links to organizations and websites that provide further information and resources of Linux, open source software and patents.
+Open Invention Network promotes Linux and Open Source.
+Following are links to organizations and websites that provide further information and resources about Linux, Open Source and patents.

 Linux Industry Resources

 Home to Linus Torvalds — the creator of Linux — is dedicated to accelerating the growth and adoption of Linux.

 A primary site for the Linux kernel source code.

 Commercial Linux Vendors

 Established in 1992, SUSE, is the original provider of the enterprise Linux distribution.
 With a portfolio centered around SUSE Linux Enterprise, SUSE powers thousands of organizations around the world across physical, virtual and cloud environments.